unioslo/harborapi/docs/usage/models.md

 ## String fields with 'true' and 'false' values in API spec

 !!! info
-    This section only refers to a very particular subset of models.
-The vast majority of models use `bool` fields as they should.
+    This section only refers to the [`ProjectMetadata`][harborapi.models.ProjectMetadata] model.
+The other models are not affected by this as of Harbor API schema version [403b616](https://raw.githubusercontent.com/goharbor/harbor/main/api/v2.0/swagger.yaml)

 For some reason, some model fields in the API spec that by all accounts should have been bools are actually string fields that accept `'true'` and `'false'`.